GeminiWind/notes/Devops/container orchestration/kubernetes(k8s)/components/Deployment.md

 kubectl set image deployment/nginx-deployment nginx=nginx:1.16.1 --record
 ```

-option `--record` will write the update into history to use later
+option `--record` will write the update the CHANGE-CAUSE in revision history

 #### Updating the desire instances